Updated: March, 2023

-These hashtags typically assign titles to audience members based on their occupation, hobby, interests, marital status, parental status, and so forth.
-Some examples are:
+These hashtags typically assign titles to audience members based on their occupation, hobby, interests, marital status, parental status, etc. Some examples are:

 By using the tags that best describe your audience, you can increase exposure for your posts and gain new customers or followers in the process.

 These hashtags refer to a product being marketed or mentioned.
-The use of product-descriptive hashtags can help your target audience find your brand more easily, even if they have never heard of it before.
+Using product-descriptive hashtags can help your target audience find your brand more easily, even if they have never heard of it before.

 Location hashtags can either be standard place names like #Ontario, #Hamilton, and #Canada, or they can be region-specific nicknames like #HamOnt, #The6ix, and #TurtleIsland.
-The latter examples integrate community with location, so they are more likely to be used by people living in those areas.
+The latter examples integrate community with location, making them more likely to be used by people living in those areas.

-Location hashtags are great for brands who want to cater to local audiences or audiences in a specific area.
+Location hashtags are great for brands catering to local audiences or audiences in a specific area.
 If you want to get even more specific, location can be combined with niche (ex: #canadianblogger, #pennsylvaniaphotography, #nigerianfoodie).

 Some notable event hashtags:

-As these hashtags are not as specific as brand or community hashtags, they appeal to a much broader audience with a variety of perspectives.
+As these hashtags are not as specific as brand or community hashtags, they appeal to a much broader audience with various perspectives.
 For instance, #nbafinals would attract fans of different participating basketball teams, whereas #WeTheNorth would likely only attract Raptors fans.

 Also known as ‘hashtag activism,’ social movement hashtags are used to show support for a cause by sharing certain issues with friends and followers.
 The goal is to encourage widespread discussion and hopefully incite change.